redsanket/spark/README.md

 ## What if I Find Issues With the Documentation?

-We welcome users to file issues or make pull requests, so if you find a mistake or can't find information, let us know by filing an issue.
+We welcome users to file issues or make pull requests, so if you find a mistake or can't find information you need, let us know by filing an issue.
 If you think you can write the documentation, please do so and then submit a PR.
 Our team will review your PR, make comments/suggestions, and eventually merge your PR.